ssunhbio/GEN811_16s/README.md

 ![plot](Plots/Figure7_Natalie.png)
 Figure 7.
 Taxonomic bar plot made with QIIME2 View of the relative frequency at level 4 (Class) of the HILT, LAMP, MAIN, NBL sites, which were sampled monthly from September to December in 2025, and the WIS site which was sampled weekly during that time period.

-In this plot, on the x ais is the site_date.
-This barplot shows clear differences by site.
+In this plot, on the x ais is the site_date and on the y axis is the relative frequency of the different assigned taxa on the class level.
 The two sites with the most saltwater input and that experience tidal changes, HILT and NBL, are very similar to each other.
 The other 3 sites, LAMP, MAIN, and WIS, which are much farther from saltwater sources and do not experience tidal changes, have a lot of similarities to one another.
 HILT and NBL have a lot more of Flavobacteriales (tan, 17-28%), Pseudomonadales (dark blue, 8- 16%) and Rhodobacterales (pink, 7-20%) compared to the other sites.
 The other sites, LAMP, MAIN, and WIS all have the highest frequency of Burkholderiales (green, 22-60%) and second highest frequency of Frankiales (purple, 3-28%).
 HILT and NBL have significantly smaller amounts of Burkholderiales (green, 3-9%).
 NBL has a small frequency of  Frankiales (purple, 4-5%) and HILT, which is the most salty of these sites, has none.
 This graph therefore demonstrates a clear influence of saltwater input on taxonomic frequencies, leading to significant site differences throughout this watershed.

-## REFERENCES
+## References

 Bolyen, E., Rideout, J. R., Dillon, M. R., Bokulich, N. A., Abnet, C. C., Al-Ghalith, G. A., Alexander, H., Alm, E. J., Arumugam, M., Asnicar, F., Bai, Y., Bisanz, J. E., Bittinger, K., Brejnrod, A., Brislawn, C. J., Brown, C. T., Callahan, B. J., Caraballo-Rodríguez, A. M., Chase, J., … Caporaso, J. G. (2019).
 Reproducible, interactive, scalable and extensible microbiome data science using QIIME 2.
 Nature Biotechnology, 37(8), 852–857.
 10.1038/s41587-019-0209-9